commentary • 15.01.12

 I dislike the nationalistic outlook because I prefer building bridges to knocking them down and staking nationalist claims is invariably destructive, drawing as it does on the more primal, pre-intellectual aspects of the human being.
 Now, it may well be that groupings of smaller units held together by international agreements is a better way of organising politics than what exists currently.
 Maybe we should be moving towards that.
 Whichever way, it is always so much harder to build a bridge than to destroy one.
 It is easier to huddle together in a tribe than it is to go out and make new and constructive connections.

 The European initiative of recent times was about bridge building.
 The currency may have hit the rocks just now but at least it was an attempt for some old communities, often historically hostile, to come together in commonality.
-A generation earlier Europeans were murdering each over German nationalism.
+A generation earlier Europeans were murdering each other over German nationalism.
 The Europe of my lifetime has allowed me to go to Berlin if inclined, to live, work and participate there without having to ask some guy in a uniform for permission.
 That is a huge benefit.
 That the project is having such a hard time is a reminder of how hard such initiatives can be.

 These thoughts are relevant currently because the Nationalist government in Scotland has put independence on the table.
 It should be appreciated right away that nationalism and independence are not synonymous.
 Unlike nationalism, independence is a worthy endeavour, a state of mind before anything else.
 It can be tough to achieve for individuals and nations alike, requiring an attitude that is outgoing and open to risk.
 In my experience the majority of Scots are not of a naturally independent temperament.
 They tend to be overly conservative, playing safe while cleaving to their kin consistent with old clannish mores.
 I suspect that when asked they will reject calls for a separatist Scotland.